Pyprohly/redditwarp/docs/source/user-guide/the-client.rst

 Meet The Client
 ===============

-Let's take a deeper look into what the client is capable of.
+Let's take a deeper look into what the client object is capable of.

 Instantiation
 -------------